History of Westeros

 The Crypts of Winterfell

 Explore the dark and ancient past of House Stark and Winterfell.
-The crypts, the statues, the history, the dreams, Bael the Bard, skinchangers, direwolves, dragons, the fires of the earth and so much more.
-Find the History of Westeros Facebook Group here.
+We discuss the crypts, statues, history, dreams, and Bael the Bard.
+Plus skinchangers, direwolves, dragons, the fires of the earth and so much more.
+So let’s descend into the crypts of Winterfell.
+Spooky~~~

 Crypts Outline